 How to Do a Science Fair Project

-Let’s walk you through the complete process of coming up with an idea, creating a testable question, conducting the experiment, recording and examining your results and even preparing your presentation.
+Let’s walk you through the complete process of how to do a science fair project.
+Including, coming up with an idea, creating a testable question, conducting the experiment, recording and examining your results and even preparing your presentation.
 Make sure that when you conduct any project, you follow all safety procedures and have adult supervision.

 The expectations for varying ages will be different.
 Although all the steps for a science fair project are covered in the video below, you’ll want to note these average expectations by grade level: